marcoroganovic/rooter.js/README.md

 ## Rooter

-Rooter is a small, but potentially useful,  client-side routing with small API that is backed by browser's History API.
+Rooter is a small, but potentially useful, client-side routing library with small API that is backed by browser's History API.

 ### Sample usage